BagelNetwork/Client/python/README.md

-Here's a step-by-step guide on how to use the `BagelDB` Python client:
+Here's a step by step guide on how to use BagelDB python client.

 1. **Import the `BagelDB` client**